ScottWorks/Javascript-Deep-Dive/Part-3-Callbacks-Promises-AsyncAwait/ParallelvsConcurrent.md

 ajax('http://some.url.2', response);
 ```

 - As you can see we are processing the array in 1,000 entry increments, then we use the `setTimeout()` method to tell the host enviroment to pull the `response` function off the call stack for 0 milliseconds, move it to the message queue then put it back on the call stack when it empties.
-This frees up the call stack to execute other code while the array is processed.
+This frees up the call stack to execute other code while the array is processed. **It is important to mention that this method does not preserve order, if that is an important factor it would be necessary to incorporate other techniques such as gating**.